rbottomley/rollup-plugin-markdown/README.md

 // from this import you get:
 blogPost.html // the parsed HTML
 blogPost.[frontmatter keys] // the front-matter
-blogPost.filename // blog-post.md - the filename that was imported
+blogPost.slug // blog-post - the base of the filename that was imported
 ```

 ## Rollup configuration